-Table 5-6: Application of the Criteria of Adverse Effect for the Mexican War Streets Historic District Criteria of Adverse Effect: An adverse effect is found when an undertaking may alter, directly or indirectly, any characteristics of a historic property that qualify the property for inclusion in the NRHP in a manner that would diminish the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.
+Table 5-6: Application of the Criteria of Adverse Effect for the Mexican War Streets Historic District District Criteria of Adverse Effect: An adverse effect is found when an undertaking may alter, directly or indirectly, any characteristics of a historic property that qualify the property for inclusion in the NRHP in a manner that would diminish the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.
 Consideration shall be given to all qualifying characteristics of a historic property, including those that may have been identified subsequent to the original evaluation of the property's eligibility for the NRHP.
 Adverse effects may include reasonably foreseeable effects caused by the undertaking that may occur later in time, be farther removed in distance or be cumulative.
-Adverse effects on historic properties include, but are not limited to: (i) Physical destruction of or damage to all or part of the property; The Preferred Alternative would not result in the physical destruction or damage to the historic property.
+Examples of Adverse Effects, pursuant to Section 800.5(a)(2) Evaluation Adverse effects on historic properties include, but are not limited to: (i) Physical destruction of or damage to all or part of the property; The Preferred Alternative would not result in the physical destruction or damage to the historic property.
 No project activities would occur within the boundary of the historic district. (ii) Alteration of a property, including restoration, rehabilitation, repair, maintenance, stabilization, hazardous material remediation and provision of handicapped access, that is not consistent with the Secretary's Standards for the Treatment of Historic Properties (36 CFR§68) and applicable guidelines; The Preferred Alternative requires no alterations to buildings, streets, or sidewalks within the historic district. (iii) Removal of the property from its historic location; The Preferred Alternative would not result in the removal of the historic district from its historic location. (iv) Change of the character of the property's use or of physical features within the property's setting that contribute to its historic significance; The Preferred Alternative would not change the historic property's use.
 The project would not affect features that contribute to the district's significance; the W. North Avenue Bridge and the existing modern streetscape elements do not contribute to the property's setting. (v) Introduction of visual, atmospheric, or audible elements that diminish the integrity of the property's significant historic features; The Preferred Alternative would not introduce atmospheric or audible elements that diminish the integrity of the historic district's character-defining features.
 The visual effects of the project on the historic district will be minor.

 The new W. North Avenue Bridge would not result in a substantial visual change within the viewshed of the historic district.
-The raising of the street and sidewalk rade would not result in a substantial visual change ithin the viewshed of the historic district. he Preferred Alternative would not cause neglect of the roperty resulting in its deterioration. he property is not under Federal ownership or control. rc
+The raising of the street and sidewalk